winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

     };
   });
   ```
-4. play with the Wing Simulator to see that these routes actually work.
+4. Experiment with the Wing Simulator to see that these routes work as expected.

-### Setup `App.tsx` Code to use the above routes
+### Setup `App.tsx`  Code to Use the Above Routes
-Lets modify our frontend code to fetch/update the
-counter value using the above routes.
+Let's modify our frontend code to fetch and update the counter value using the routes defined above.

-1. First, store the `api_url` in some variable
+1. First, store the `api_url` in some variable:
 ```ts
 const API_URL = window.wing.env.api_url;
 ```
-2. Then lets use react hooks to update the counter data
+2. Then, lets use React hooks to update the counter data:
 ```ts
 function App() {
   const API_URL = window.wing.env.api_url;